AndresJaramillo95/AndresJaramillo95.github.io/about.md

 Creative at heart ❤️, passionate for raising Digital Eco-Systems, curious about Machine Learning + AI 🧠, and a sucker for the crazy world of Big Data.

-### About Andres
+### Who is Andres?

 Nationality: Mexican & Colombian

 Where I've Lived: Paris 🇫🇷, Dubai 🇦🇪, Boston 🇺🇸, Toronto 🇨🇦

-Interests: Technology, Coding, Exercise, Gaming, Art, Music, New England Patriots
+Interests: Technology, Coding, Exercise, Gaming, Art, Music, New England Patriots🏈

 ### Contact me